andrewboring/alarm-images/README.md

 [rpi-4-archlinux.img.zip](https://github.com/andrewboring/alarm-images/releases/latest/download/rpi-3-archlinux.img.zip): Supplies ARMv7 kernel and RPi firmware, at the moment.
 Use RPI-3 above if you want aarch64 support.

 [ to do: add more details on ARMv7 vs ARMv8 vs aarch32 vs aarch64 ]

+### Frequency
+Arch Linux ARM project releases updated tarballs periodically, but not with the same frequency as Arch Linux.
+Therefore, these images may not be aligned with the latest tarball from Arch Linux ARM.

+[ to do: add script to master control to check for upstream updates and trigger a new release on demand]

 ## Source
 The source includes a Vagrant file to boot Arch Linux, which then automatically downloads and builds the three releases.
 You'll need [Vagrant](https://www.vagrantup.com) and [Virtualbox](https://virtualbox.org).